New Hampshire's Statute of Limitations

 Personal Injury Actions

-Personal Injury Actions must be brought within three years of the date of the injury.
+Personal injury actions must be brought within three years of the date of the injury or within three years of the time the plaintiff discovers, or in the exercise of reasonable diligence should have discovered the injury.

 Medical Malpractice Actions

-Actions against health-care providers must be filed within two years of the date that the act giving rise to the injury occurred.
+Actions against health care providers must be filed within three years of the date that the act giving rise to the injury occurred.
 This limitations period applies to minors who are eight and older.
 A minor under eight has until his or her 10th birthday to file a medical malpractice action.

 Medical Malpractice Actions Based on Insertion of Foreign Objects

-In these cases, suit must be filed within two years of insertion of the foreign object or within two years of discovering the foreign object, whichever is earlier.
+In these cases, suit must be filed within three years of insertion of the foreign object or within three years of discovering the foreign object, whichever is earlier.
 This rule applies to minors.

 Products Liability Actions